 Cabbage is a great natural remedy for several breastfeeding problems.
-It can be used to relieve engorgement and mastitis, or if you’re weaning, it can help you reduce your milk supply.
+It can be used to relieve engorgement and mastitis, or if you’re weaning, it can help reduce your milk supply.
 Here is how to use cabbage leaves when breastfeeding (a step-by-step guide).

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.